Quiirky-codes/NBA_Management_System/README.md

 6. Fixtures (Table ID: 4xxx)

      * Records NBA game fixtures and relevant details.

 7. Users (Admin) (Table ID: 7xxx)

      * Manages user administration, especially for administrators.

+# NBA Teams

+This database includes the following NBA teams:

+1. Los Angeles Lakers (LAC)
+2. Boston Celtics (BC)
+3. Golden State Warriors (GSW)
+4. Charlotte Hornets (CH)
+5. Atlanta Hawks (AH)
+6. Sacramento Kings (SK)

+Each team is associated with its respective coaches, players, and stadiums.

+# Server

+The project uses XAMPP as the server environment to host the MySQL database.
+XAMPP provides a simple and effective way to set up a local web server environment for your project.

+# Table IDs

+For your reference, here are the Table IDs used in the project:

+* Sponsor Table ID: 5xxx
+* Stadium Table ID: 2xxx
+* Coaches Table ID: 1xxx
+* Players Table ID: 3xxx
+* Games Table ID: 4xxx

+# Contributors

+* @Amith M Jain
+* @sumanthweb8
+* @Dheeraj44444